Skip to main content

 6th Grade

-• Animal Studies to focus on ecosystems and predator/prey relationships
+• Study ecosystems and predator-prey relationships

 7th Grade

-• Plan a backpacking trip
+• Plan a mock backpacking trip

-Field Trips
+• Field Trips

 8th Grade

-• Design and Setup a Multistage Geocache
+• Design and set up a multistage geocache

-Field Trips
+• Field Trips

 • Fishing at Wolf Lake

-• Trip to The Wild Animal Sanctuary
+• Visit to The Wild Animal Sanctuary

 Timberview Adventure Leadership Experiences (TALES)